resources & links

-Upon completion of SC’s portion of the Appalachian Development Highway System (US Highway 25), remaining federal funds have been set aside to be used to fund local access roads that facilitate economic development and maximize the investment in the ADHS.
-South Carolina has approximately $11 million in funds remaining for the LAR Grant Program.
+Upon completion of South Carolina’s portion of the Appalachian Development Highway System (ADHS), US Highway 25, remaining federal funds have been set aside to be used to fund local access roads that facilitate economic development and maximize the investment in the ADHS.
+South Carolina has approximately $20 million in funds remaining for the LAR Grant Program.
 LAR projects require coordination with SCDOT prior to approval.

 Eligible phases include:

 Applications can be submitted to the State Program Manager at any time throughout the year.